 This paper presented the hierarchical NLPCA neural networks that performs bidirectional mapping between multivariate control inputs and low dimensional internal representation of humanoid motion patterns.
-Our approach takes motion patterns as the set of state points in joint angle space.
-In that sense, dimensionality reduction of motion patterns is a problem of finding low dimensional manifold in the high dimensional space.
-We used NLPCA to overcome the nonlinearity of the manifold.
-On a 20 DOF humanoid robot, we got the results that 1 dimensional inputs can generate approximate walking pattern and 3 dimensional inputs do 9 types of motion patterns, that is common space of motion patterns.
+On a 20 DOF humanoid robot, we showed the results that 1 dimensional inputs can generate approximate walking pattern and 3 dimensional inputs do 9 types of motion patterns.